August 14, 2024

 2. Nausea and Vomiting

-Your inner ear is home to the cochlea, a spiral tube that provides feedback about your body’s orientation and motion.
+Your inner ear is home to the cochlea, a spiral tube that provides feedback about your body's orientation and motion.
 Your brain uses information gathered by the cochlea to control your balance.
-But when the portion of your brain that connects to the ears is damaged, you may experience the following symptoms:
+But when the portion of your brain that connects to the ears is damaged, or when you suffer common internal injuries after a motorcycle accident, you may experience the following symptoms:

 • Loss of balance